04 Jun The growth of Additive manufacturing and what it means for the UK

 It is no mistake that a lot of very large companies such as GE, Siemens, HP and Ricoh have entered the AM market.
 There are still huge opportunities for companies that can solve todays AM problems and provide that solution to companies that are ready to invest.

-The UK leads in AM
+The UK leads in Additive Manufacturing

 The First AM patent filed was by a man in Japan called Dr Kodama but since then companies in America and Germany have dominated the development of technologies.